NGT forms committee to address polluted water discharge in Ganga River at Prayagraj

 A tripartite Memorandum of Understanding (MoU) for the revised Parbati-Kalisindh-Chambal-ERCP link project was signed, marking a collaborative effort between the Central Government, the Government of Rajasthan, and the Government of Madhya Pradesh to address shared water challenges.
 Chief Minister Bhajan Lal Sharma underscored the project's significance, emphasizing that ERCP would soon deliver essential water resources to the people of Rajasthan.

-Chief Minister Yadav outlined the anticipated benefits of the ERCP, emphasizing increased water availability in districts like Morena, Gwalior, Shivpuri, Guna, Bhind, and Sheopur, leading to expanded irrigation areas and development in the Malwa and Chambal regions of Madhya Pradesh.
+Chief Minister Yadav outlined the anticipated benefits of the ERCP, emphasising increased water availability in districts like Morena, Gwalior, Shivpuri, Guna, Bhind, and Sheopur, leading to expanded irrigation areas and development in the Malwa and Chambal regions of Madhya Pradesh.
 (India Today)

 Cauvery Water Regulation Committee: Union Minister emphasises impartial management for water security